-Type number 9a Protactinium generator (Philip Harris or ScienceScope type) © CLEAPSS 2019 NOT DIY versions.
-See Type 9b Description A thin-walled fluoropolymer bottles containing an aqueous solution of acidified uranyl(VI) nitrate beneath an organic solvent.
+Type number 9a ium generator (Philip Harris or Scope type) © CLEAPSS 2019 NOT DIY versions.
+See Type 9b Description Protactinis A thin-walled fluoropolymer bottles containing an aqueous solution of acidified uranyl(VI) nitrate beneath an organic solvent.
 The cap is sealed onto the bottle, and there is usually an additional exterior seal.
 The acid is moderately concentrated hydrochloric acid.
 The solvent in some designs becomes a thick goo over time, and ceases to work.
 Keep in mind the limited service life and the cost of disposal.
-Disposal must be by registered waste carrier, and the costs are currently several £100s.
-Use When the bottle is shaken, protactinium passes into the top organic liquithen be investigated by placing a GM tube very close to the organic lay Original activity Old Philip Harris version: 45 kBq (1.2 μ Ci).
-Sciencescope and current I 20 kBq (0.5 μ Ci).
-Philip Harris version: Radionuclide and half-life Uranium-238: 4.5 x 10 9 years, decay chain thorium-234: 24 days and p 72 s.
-Uranium also comprises up to 0.7% uranium-235. orotactinium-234m: Main radiations Mainly β , (α blocked by the bottle wall) Hazard Concentrated hydrochloric acid is corrosive.
-Organic solvent, depending ethanoate (amyl acetate)), is harmful and flammable.
-See CLEAPSS Finformation on chemical hazards.
-Uranyl(VI) nitrate is toxic and radioact Internal irradiation of the body due to substances being inhaled, absorbed through wounds, or swallowed.
-Hazcards for specific ctive.
+Disposal must be by registered waste carrier, and the costs are currently several £100s Use s shaken, protactinium passes into the top organic liq ed by placing a GM tube very close to the organic la Original activity Old Philip Harris v 20 kBq (0.5 μCi). version: 45 kBq (1.2 μCi).
+Sciencescope and current Philip Harris version: Radionuclide and half-life 72 s. x 10 years, decay chain thorium-234: 24 days and prises up to 0.7% uranium-235. protactinium-234m: Main radiations ed by the bottle wall) Hazard Concentrated hydrochloric acid is corrosive.
+Organic solvent, depending on design (eg pentyl ethanoate (amyl acetate)), is harmful and flammable.
+See CLEAPSS Hazcards for specific information on chemical hazards.
+Uranyl(VI) nitrate is toxic and radioactive.
+Internal irradiation of the body due to substances being inhaled, absorbed through the skin or through wounds, or swallowed.
 Risk assessment The external radiation is low.
 The greatest risk is from contamination if the bottle is damaged through poor handing or storage.
 The residual risk is low with the control measures in place Control measures Always follow the Standard Operating Procedures for the use of radioactive sources.
 Do not attempt to make your own protactinium generators.
-During use Never try to open the generator bottle.
-Wear disposable gloves, splash proof goggles and lab coat when working with and using the generator bottle.
-Before use, inspect it for any damage.
-Use the generator bottle over a tray to contain the solution if it does spineld by hand, but for no longer than necessary.
-Shake the bottle gently Immediately after use, return the bottle, upright, into its secondary outer over the tray.
-A spill kit (see Spills or drop below) should be readily available.
-Report • Inspection Annually, as well as before any use.
-Check for any signs of damage or Leak test of source Annually or if damage is suspected.
-Dry wipe around the cap and any sometimes not open the bottle.
-Contamination check of outer container Annually or if leakage is suspected.
-Check the container the bottle star necessary.
-If you find contamination, the bottle or the cap seal is proba- Storage and labelling The bottle should be labelled on the lower half, indicating that it is a radioactive protactinium generator.
+During use coat when workin the generator bottle.
+Wear disposable gloves, splash g with and using the generator bottle.
+Before use, ins spect it for any damage. held by hand, but r bottle over a tray to contain the solution if it does sp for no longer than necessary.
+Shake the bottle gently use, return the bottle, upright, into its secondary outer y over the tray. . , . ills or drop below) should be readily available.
+Report Inspection as before any use.
+Check for any signs of damage o Leak test of source not open the bottl • Contamination check of outer container age is suspected.
+Check the container the bottle star find contamination, the bottle or the cap seal is proba Storage and labelling The bottle should be labelled on the lower half, indicating that it is a radioactive protactinium generator.
 There should also be a label on a cover or a strip of adhesive tape over the cap stating that it must not be removed.
 Keep the bottle upright in a larger plastic container with a tight-fitting lid.
 This should also be labelled.
 Store the protactinium generator bottle, in its secondary container, in the steel store cabinet.
 If there is a leak from the generator, the secondary container will help prevent hydrochloric acid fumes damaging other sources.
 Spill or drop Wear a lab coat, splash proof goggles and disposable gloves.
 Spills of a few cm3 can be mopped up with a tissue.
 Contain larger spills with a mineral absorbent and scoop it into a bucket with sodium carbonate and water.
 Check the surface where the spill occurred for contamination, and decontaminate it if necessary.
 See section 9.2.
 Availability Version currently sold by Philip Harris and resellers.
-Standard School Holding No specific limit, other than what is justified for curriculum use.
-The total held as a radiochemical should not exceed 100 g. al mass of uranium
+Standard School Holding other than what is justified for curriculum use.
+The tot emical should not exceed 100 g. al mass of uranium